Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/Lionsberg System.md

 The Lionsberg System is composed of a number of core components, which work together to create a comprehensive, modular, and interoperable framework that enables individuals and communities to take ownership of their own development and co-create solutions to the challenges they face, in a way that is aligned with the wisdom and knowledge of God and nature, as best we currently understand it.
 These components include:

 1. A legal and governance infrastructure to facilitate emergence
-2. A story big enough to reunite humanity and God, and a way for all individuals, tribes, and nations to find their place in it
+2. A story big enough to reunite humanity, the [[Living System]], and its [[Source]], and a way for all individuals, tribes, and nations to find their place in it
 3. A technological platform to connect and empower individuals, organizations, and communities around the world
-4. An integrated delivery system to measure and align progress towards The Goal
+4. An [[Integrated Delivery System]] to align, resource and monitor progress towards The Goal
 5. A code to guide behavior in community
 6. A constitution or declaration that establishes the values and principles of the system
 7. A conceptual System of Systems to connect and empower all tribes, nations, and peoples.